256dpi/fire/README.md

 }
 ```

-Finally, an `Endpoint` provides access to these resources over an API:
+Finally, an `Endpoint` manages and provides access to these resources:

 ```go
 var db *mgo.Database // a reference to a database from a mgo.Session